conversejs/converse.js/docs/source/configuration.rst

 Supports showing extra metadata (picture and description) for URLs contained in groupchat messages.

-The metadat must come from the MUC itself, metadata sent from participants themselves will not be shown.
+The metadata must come from the MUC itself, metadata sent from participants themselves will not be shown.

 For Prosody XMPP server, `mod_ogp <https://modules.prosody.im/mod_ogp.html>`_ can be used.